TheresaLui/SelfHelpContent_v2/articles/microsoft.bot/problemscopingques-billing.md

 			"order": 4,
 			"visibility":"error_advice == incorrect",
 			"controlType": "multilinetextbox",
-			"displayLabel": "Please provide the billing cycle, time period details that you believe you are incorrectly charged", "required": true
+			"displayLabel": "Please provide the billing cycle, time period details of when you believe you are incorrectly charged", "required": true
 		},
 		{